 Also, there is Rule #1, part B: Don’t say “no” unless you mean it, and if you say it, stick to it.

 Next is Rule #2 of staying safe:

 If you want someone in your life, keep communicating with him.
 If not, don’t.
 It might seem like an over-simplification, but it is true.
 Example: Suppose a guy in a bar is rude or insulting or even grabby towards you.
 Anything you say or do to him invites him into your life.
 So, before you react by, say, throwing a drink in his face or insulting him or slapping him, or even defending yourself, i.e., “I am not a bitch!” just ask yourself: is this a person I want to invite into my life?
 Because, if you do any of that, guess what?
 You just have.

 These bros.
 Avoid these bros.

 Why?
 Is it the tank tops in the clurb?
 Is it the uber-macho look?
 Or maybe it’s the one on the left, who looks like he’s about to spit.

 A few more hints:

 A nice guy isn’t always a good guy.
 Anyone can pretend to be nice.
 See my post about Joe from Netflix’s You if you wonder about that.

 Don’t always believe everything you hear.
-It’s only natural to believe what someone says, about what they do for a living or where they’re from or that they’re at the bar with their sister, or that they are not married.
+It’s only natural to believe what someone says, about what they do for a living or where they’re from, or that they are single.
 However, maintain a healthy skepticism when it comes to high-stakes interactions with strangers.
 Always be prepared to ask yourself, what do they have to gain by lying?
 It could be your attention, your phone number, or something more sinister.

 If someone has intentions to harm you, they have a plan, and your job as their target is to disrupt that plan.
 Do not just go along with what they want.
 As I always told my students, do your best to send the interaction down a different path from what he wants.